 In samples showing evidence of hybridization, that is; fragments characteristic of a non-native taxon were detected at two or more marker loci, we used two approaches to determine if the population appeared to be a hybrid swarm.
 First, contingency table chi-square analysis was used to test for heterogeneity of allele frequencies among the marker loci.
 Next, we computed a hybrid index for each individual in the sample.
 Each diagnostic locus at which an individual possessed a PINE fragment characteristic of the non-native taxon was given a value of one.
-Each diagnostic locus at which an individual did not possess a PINE fragment characteristic of the non-native taxon was given a value of zero.
+Each diagnostic locus at which an individual did not possess a PINE fragment characteristic of the nonnative taxon was given a value of zero.
+Each diagnostic locus at which an individual possessed a PINE fragment characteristic of the native taxon was given a value of zero.
+Each diagnostic locus at which an individual lacked a PINE fragment characteristic of the native taxon was given a value of one.
 These values summed over all diagnostic loci represent an individual's hybrid index.
+Considering rainbow and Yellowstone cutthroat trout, therefore, Yellowstone cutthroat trout would be characterized by a hybrid index of zero, rainbow trout by a hybrid index of 20, F1 hybrids by a hybrid index of eight, and post F1 hybrids could have hybrid indices ranging from zero to 20.
 The observed distribution of hybrid index scores was then statistically compared to the expected random binomial distribution based on the estimated native and non-native genetic contributions to the sample.
 If the allele frequencies were statistically homogeneous among the diagnostic loci and the observed distribution of hybrid indices statistically conformed to the expected random binomial distribution, then the sample was considered to have come from a hybrid swarm.